The Relationship Between Your Brain and Sleep: Amazing Benefits of Sleep To Your Brain –

 If you have an examination and you need to study or you have an early presentation the next day and you need to prepare, think twice before you stay awake the whole night.
 If you do not have enough sleep, your ability to learn new things can decrease by 40%.

-Sleep is important in creating and linking your old memory into the recent ones.
+Sleep is important in creating and linking your old memories to recent ones.
 It also helps you learn and remember new things.

 Decreases Stress and Depression